Interference In The Election – But Not By Russia

-The news cycle has been dominated in recent days by the accusations by the Obama Administration that Russia has interfered in the 2016 Presidential election by hacking e-mails from the Democratic National Committee and Hillary Clinton’s campaign chairperson, John Podesta.
+The news cycle has been dominated in recent days by the accusations by the Obama Administration that Russia has interfered in the 2016 presidential election by hacking emails from the Democratic National Committee and Hillary Clinton’s campaign chairperson, John Podesta.
 According to CNN, President Obama took the first steps in sanctioning Russia for their alleged interference by expelling 35 Russian diplomats, accused of being involved in the hacks, giving them and their families 72 hours to vacate the country, and closing two Russian diplomatic compounds.

-Back in November, CNN reported that the US intelligence community had determined that Russia was behind these two hacks as well as the FBI concluding that several conservative groups and pundits were also hacked this election cycle, but could not verify that the Republican National Committee itself was hacked.
+Back in November, CNN reported that the U.S. intelligence community had determined that Russia was behind these two hacks, as well as the FBI concluding that several conservative groups and pundits were also hacked this election cycle, but could not verify that the Republican National Committee itself was hacked.

 This overlooked fact should cast doubt on any partisan nature of the hacking, despite the leaks being one-sided.
 While leaks showed the Democratic Party working actively to keep Sanders from winning the nomination, the Republican Party had been public about their opposition to Trump from the beginning and still made him their candidate despite that.
 It is very possible that there was no malfeasance similar to the Democrats to leak.